top of page

 Hiking Guide - Cycling Guide - Travel Stories: Nature, Culture, and Exploration

-I've traveled the world for 3 decades and have been guiding active tours in Europe since 1996.
+I've traveled the world for 40 years and have been guiding active and cultural tours in Europe since 1996.
 Despite all the miles, I've never lost my passion for learning and seeing new places.
 I am fascinated by other cultures and awed by the beauty of the natural world.
-Join me for some virtual adventures and scroll to the bottom to subscribe so you don't miss a post!
+Join me for some virtual adventures or on tour with my new company WILD SAGE!

 ** In 2023 I co-founded the new tour company Wild Sage! **